pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/index.md

 # Operator

-If you are an operator participating in the Aptos network, then use this document to perform the operator tasks such as deploying a validator node and validator fullnode, registering the nodes on the Aptos community platform, and performing the validation.
+If you are an operator participating in the Pont network, then use this document to perform the operator tasks such as deploying a validator node and validator fullnode, registering the nodes on the Pont community platform, and performing the validation.

-:::tip Both validator node and validator fullnode are required for mainnet For participating in the Aptos mainnet, you must deploy both a validator node and a validator fullnode.
+:::tip Both validator node and validator fullnode are required for mainnet For participating in the Pont mainnet, you must deploy both a validator node and a validator fullnode.
 :::

 ## Deploy the nodes and register